-The line losses avoided by energy efficiency measures are among the "avoided electric utility costs" included in a TRC calculation.
+The line losses avoided by energy efficiency measures are among the factors"avoided electric utility costs" included in a TRC calculation.
+Line losses occur as electricity is delivered from power plants to end users, and energy efficiency measures reduce these losses as less electricity is delivered than otherwise would be in the absence of such measures.
 Line losses may be calculated in two ways: average line losses, which are a measured and published figure; or marginal line losses, which are generally determined by using actual system information and more detailed calculations.
 In Docket No. 14-0588, NRDC argued that because line losses grow exponentially with load and are most pronounced during peak hours, marginal line loss calculations are better able to account for line losses as a square of the load.